 - The dealer does not have an unconditional obligation to pay for the product.

-To recognize revenue under Step five of ASC 606, entities must determine whether performance obligations are satisfied over time or at a point in time.
+To recognize revenue under step five of ASC 606, entities must determine whether performance obligations are satisfied over time or at a point in time.
 For performance obligations satisfied at a point in time, entities recognize revenue when control of the asset is transferred to the customer.
 The new standard provides five examples of indicators of the transfer of control that entities should consider.
-These indicators replace the requirement from SAB Topic 13 that delivery must occur before revenue is recognized.
-The change will often lead to revenue being recognized sooner, but determining exactly how much sooner may require significant additional judgment for some entities.
+These indicators will often lead to revenue being recognized sooner, but determining exactly how much sooner may require significant additional judgment for some entities.